Burke & Hare (2010 film): Plot

 Burke is kidnapped and bundled into a carriage by McTavish and Fergus, who have already captured Hare.
 McTavish threatens to kill them unless they give him half the money from Knox.
 Forced to agree, they are then thrown from the carriage.
 As they trek back to the inn, they plan a string of murders to make up their losses to McTavish.

-The people of Edinburgh becomes suspicious of all the deaths in the area, as does police captain Tom McLintock of the militia.
+The people of Edinburgh become suspicious of all the deaths in the area, as does police captain Tom McLintock of the militia.
 Missing posters of the dead are put up and Burke begins to panic.
 Hare says they have finished the murders and will go into the funeral parlour business.

 McTavish kidnaps Hare again and attempts to extort the remainder of the money.
 Shortly afterward, McTavish appears as Knox's next dissection cadaver, where McLintock recognises his body.
 He discovers Knox's collection of anatomical photographs, recognising many of the photos as people who were reported missing.
 Knox confesses his arrangement with Burke and Hare.
 McLintock arrests Burke and Ginny, and Hare and Lucky, while both couples are having sex.

 In prison, Burke is repentant, but Hare tells him not to confess or all of them, including the women, will be hanged.
 Meanwhile, the Solicitor General and the Lord Provost want to keep the scandal out of the papers, as the news would ruin the reputation of Edinburgh's medical schools and the money they generate.
 They bribe McLintock into a deal by making him a colonel.
 Knox's anatomical photographs are destroyed.

 McLintock tells the prisoners that if any one of them confesses to the murders, the others will go free.
-Burke agrees to confess if he and Ginny can finish what they were doing when McLintock apprehended them.

-Just before Burke's hanging, Angus asks Burke for his final words.
-Seeing Ginny in the crowd, Burke says that he did it for love.

-Onscreen text over the credits describes the fates of all the characters in the story, concluding with an image of the actual skeleton of William Burke at the Anatomical Museum of the University of Edinburgh Medical School.
+Burke agrees to confess so that Ginny can go free, his last words at his hanging being that he did it for love.
+The credits then tells of the fates of all the characters in the story, concluding with the actual skeleton of William Burke at the Anatomical Museum of the University of Edinburgh Medical School.